Department of Medicine

 Fax: (301) 295-5792

-All students in the internal medicine clerkship are required to complete one home visit with a geriatric patient during the 12 weeks of the clerkship.
+All students in the internal medicine clerkship are required to complete one home visit with a geriatric patient during the 10 weeks of the clerkship.
 This home visit will result in a structured semi-reflective paper that takes the place of one of your required clerkship papers.
 You will also discuss your home visit in your precepting group and with your ward or outpatient clinic attending.
-You will document completion of the geriatrics home visit in weblog.
-We encourage you to complete the visit during your first six weeks on the medicine clerkship; i.e., during blocks 1, 3, 5, or 7.

 Goals: This exercise is intended to accomplish several goals.
 It will allow you to learn some geriatric assessment techniques by providing you with greater experience with a geriatric patient.
 The home visit will allow you to continue to develop an appreciation of health care in the context of the patient's life.
 Also, the home visit will give you a better perspective on chronic diseases, may allow you to discuss end of life issues with a patient that you know, and will provide better understanding of the physician-patient relationship.

-Process: First, you will identify one geriatric patient from your ward team in the hospital (or in your outpatient clinical practice) during your first two weeks.
+Process: You will identify an appropriate patient.
 The ideal patient is one in the geriatric age range who would benefit from a home visit, according to your attending, resident, or yourself.
 This should be a patient that you have treated, but could be another patient on the team if that patient is better suited for a home visit and you know that patient.
 Examples of patients appropriate for a home visit would be a patient with a history of falling, a patient who seems to not be taking his/her medications regularly, a patient with a terminal illness near the end of life, or a patient who requires home health care or attention from a spouse.
 You are not limited to choosing patients meeting these criteria - the choice of patient is determined by you in consultation with your ward team or clinic attending.
 If the patient you wish to visit is cognitively impaired, discuss the home visit with the patient's spouse or primary caregiver.

 Second, you will complete the geriatrics overview module on this website: http://www.healthcare.uiowa.edu/igec/resources-educators-professionals/geriasims/ and at least two to three other modules applicable to your patient.
 Please let us know whether you have difficulty accessing the website.
 This student guide is available both in your handbook and on the website.